beckn/PULSE-Specification/.github/ISSUE_TEMPLATE/simple-issue-template.md

 ---

----
 name: Issue simple
-about: Used to standard issue in simple format.
+about: Used to standard issue in a simple format.
 title: ''
 labels: ''
 assignees: ''